Research

 Paper on Deep Gaussian Process Priors

-We have now released the pre-print on our work with Deep GPs for Bayesian image reconstruction!
 Deep Gaussian processes are an intuitive way to model non-stationary data, such as images.
 That makes them a natural choice as a prior in Bayesian imaging tasks.
 But generating samples from the posterior is computationally challenging.
 We solve this by combining the stochastic PDE representation of Matérn-type GPs, rational approximation, and determinant-free MCMC.
-Check out our paper here:

-https://arxiv.org/abs/2412.10248 (and code for all the experiments can be found here: https://github.com/surbainczyk/deep_gp_priors)
+https://doi.org/10.1088/1361-6420/add9be (and code for all the experiments can be found here:

-Master’s Thesis and First Paper
+Master’s Thesis and Paper on Risk-Averse Optimisation

 My master’s thesis at TU Munich was supervised by Dr Brendan Keith and Prof Barbara Wohlmuth.
 During that time, I worked on an algorithm that optimises the shape of a structure under load to minimise the strain energy in the presence of uncertain parameters.
 Working on my thesis exposed me to a large number of topics: stochastic optimisation, adaptive sampling, risk measures, shape optimisation, finite elements, linear elasticity, sequential quadratic programming, …